How much can you borrow?

-Among the newest is the First Homes Scheme – which offers a 30% discount on the market value of new build homes – but it’s only for eligible first-time buyers, with priority afforded to key workers and army veterans.
+These include the First Homes Scheme – which offers a 30% discount on the market value of new build homes – but it’s only for eligible first-time buyers, with priority afforded to key workers and army veterans.

 In addition, many mortgage lenders will lend to any home buyer who may only have a 5% deposit.

-This is under the 95% mortgage scheme ,where the government has agreed to underwrite a part of the loan.
+This is under the 95% mortgage scheme, where the government has agreed to underwrite a part of the loan.

-Eligibility criteria are in place, too.
+Eligibility criteria are in place too.
 For example, it is only available on property purchases worth up to £600,000.